 Protect your income

-Another way to help safeguard your finances is to take out an income protection policy designed to replace part – or even all – of your income if you lose your job.
+Another way to help safeguard your finances is to take out Income Protection Insurance designed to replace part – or even all – of your income if you lose your job.

 A lot of people don’t know that you can insure against involuntary redundancy.
 But these types of protection policies have been available for many years and are relatively straightforward to put in place, providing specific criteria are met.